GENERAL TRAVEL INFORMATION

 As per tourism regulations, all visitors must come through one of the registered tour operators in Bhutan such as Bhutan Lha-Yul Tours and Travels.

 With the exception of nationals from India, Bangladesh and Maldives, all visitors to Bhutan are required to obtain visa approval prior to arrival in Bhutan, which will be processed by us.
 Visitors are required to fill in and send us the visa application form duly filled in at least one month in advance.
 Once visa clearance is obtained, the visa will be stamped upon arrival at the port of entry upon payment of a fee of US $20.
 Visa can be extended should the visitor wish to remain for a longer period.
-An airport tax of US $10 is levied on departure.

 1. Bhutanese visas cannot be obtained at Bhutanese embassies or missions abroad